All Episodes

 You're 100% right.

-And actually, that's my last book, Republicans by Sneakers 2, which is a famous quote that Michael Jordan admitted that he said when they asked him, hey, why didn't you get involved in politics during your career?
+And actually, that's my last book, Republicans Buy Sneakers 2, which is a famous quote that Michael Jordan admitted that he said when they asked him, hey, why didn't you get involved in politics during your career?

-He said Republicans buy sneakers too.
+He said, Republicans buy sneakers too.

 And you know what, Sean?

-That idea of trying Kobe Bryant to a large extent too, that idea of trying to appeal to everyone used to be the public mantra.
+That idea of trying, Kobe Bryant to a large extent too, that idea of trying to appeal to everyone used to be the public mantra.

-And then I think sports lost its way in a social media era and everybody started trying to speak to a niche, and I think it's failed.
+And then I think sports lost its way in a social media era and everybody started trying to speak to a niche.

-And by the way, you mentioned Megan Rapino, if she ever played against men, actually, this is evidence of what it would be like if biological men who identify as women were allowed to play.
+Actually, this is evidence of what it would be like if biological men who identify as women were allowed to play.

-The U.S. women's soccer team in 2019, as a preliminary, they played against the under 15 year old all stars boys from Dallas, Texas.
+The U.S. women's soccer team in 2019, as a preliminary, they played against the under 15-year-old all-stars, boys from Dallas, Texas.

-This is just one city they lost.
+This is just one city.

-They got wrecked.
+They got wrecked 5-2.

-Fifteen year old boys dominated.
+15-year-old boys dominated.

 Sean, if we had the U.S. men soccer team play against the U.S. women's soccer team, they could beat them 50 to nothing if they needed to.

-Uh that's how bad of a beating it would be.
+That's how bad of a beating it would be.

 Men are just better athletes.